 The European Patent Office recently published its annual report.
 It shows that the number of European patent applications once again went up in 2018.
 In light of this constant growth it is safe to assume that a certain degree of knowledge about patents has become an essential part of doing business in the Netherlands.
-This is what made us decide to organise another ‘Find your way around the World of Patents' workshop.

 More patent applications